 To book an introductory consultation, please complete the form below and I will get back to you within 48 hours, Monday to Friday.
 To arrange scheduling for your consultation, I will reply to you by email.
 If you would prefer a phone reply, please do not fill out this form, call me at 604-521-3404 to leave a message.
+Please note that all 15-minute consultations are held during daytime hours, usually mid-day.
+As the amount of requests for 15-minute consultations varies from week to week, the timeline of availability can range from 1 day to 2 weeks.

 Thank you for your interest in my counselling services and I look forward to meeting you!